Mathesh099/anime-waver.github.io/README.md

 4. After getting the files from repo click the **Anime Waver** HTML file to see the webpage.

-5. Or by clicking this below link it will direct you to the webpage I created.
+5. Or the below link will direct you to the webpage I created.

 ```
 https://mathesh099.github.io/